dlbewley/guifreelife-src/content/blog/OpenShift-Windows-Containers-part-1.md

 ```

 > 📺 **Watch Demo:** Creating the `install-config.yaml`
-> {{< asciinema key="az-win-create-install-config" rows="20" start-at="0:14" poster="npt:0:34" loop="true" >}}
+> {{< asciinema key="az-win-create-install-config" rows="20" start-at="0:14" poster="npt:0:34" loop="false" >}}

 ## Enabling Hybrid Networking

 Since Linux and [Windows container networking][16] have different methods of configuration, it is necessary to [enable hybrid networking support][4] in OpenShift.

-This is an IPI installation which by definition is opnionated and requires very little input.
+This is an IPI installation which by definition is opinionated and requires very little input.
 We will be making a small, important customization for configuring OVN-Kubernetes with hybrid networking required to support Windows nodes.
 We will generate the installer manifests and insert a custom manifest before deploying the cluster.

 * Generate the installer manifests after backing up the install config